jambonz/next-static-site/markdown/open-source/commitment/your-contributions.md

 In fact, we don't think you should think of supporting open-source in a purely symmetrical fashion - e.g., "I use project A, so I should figure out how to send money to project A".

-We'd encourage you to think in a more asymmetric fashion.
+We'd encourage you to think asymmetrically.
 Supporting project A is great, but if you can't manage that, perhaps you can send some of your staff to an open-source conference this year, or maybe even provide sponsorship for one.
 Or maybe you can allow project A to use your experience publicly as a success story on their web site.
-The point is, there are many ways to support the overall ecosystem that you are now part of.
-All you need to do is care.
+The point is, there are many ways to support the overall ecosystem that you are now a part of.

+All **you** need to do, is care.